-After getting into a car accident in Kentucky, the accident victim may want to file suit against the responsible parties and achieve a full recovery through a trial.
+After getting into a car accident in Kentucky, the accident victim may want to file suit with the help of a Louisville accident lawyer against the responsible parties and achieve a full recovery through a trial.
 However, even when an accident seems slam dunk in favor of a plaintiff, one never knows how a jury will decide.

 One way to resolve a Louisville, KY car accident is to go through mediation.
 Mediation is when a neutral party, the mediator, helps the disputing parties to come to a settlement.
 Parties may go to mediation when they want to resolve a dispute without the delays or expenses of trial or the unknown on how a jury may decide.